alexfilatov/guardian_redis/README.md

        repo: GuardianRedis.Repo # Add this Redis repository module
 ```

-## Implement a repo for a different storage
+## Implement Guardian.DB repo for a different storage

 Initially, Guardian.DB was aimed to store and operate JWT tokens in a PostgreSQL database.
 Sometimes round trip to Postgres database is expensive so this is why this Redis repo was born.